k4ps/Pathfinde-Calculation/README.md

 Add Weapons and attacks to a character.

 Calculate the dpr for the current Full Round attack against an enemy with an inputtable ac

+# TODO-List:
+- GUI & all actionListeners

+- feat implementation

+- precision damage (sneak attack, keen, etc)

+- bonus damage on crit (from feats)

+- class features that alter attack and damage (smite, challenge)

+- Loading and saving characters

+- reading a list of Weapons&special abilites from file